Brief History of Tang Soo Do

 The Origin of Calderdale Family Karate

-Master Greenwood started practicing martial arts in 1983.
+SBN Martyn Greenwood started practicing martial arts in 1983.
 He initially studied Shotokan and Kempo Karate in West Yorkshire before spending two-years in the North East of England practicing Shukokai, and Shotokan Karate.
 He then returned to West Yorkshire looking for another martial arts club.
-At the same time Tang Soo Do was being introduced for the first time in Yorkshire.
+At the same time Tang Soo Do was being introduced for the first time in West Yorkshire.

 The Calderdale Family Karate syllabus reflects that Tang Soo Do is an all inclusive martial art.
 It continues to teach Tang Soo Do in the traditional manner while accepting that martial arts need to evolve and develop.
 The curriculum therefore follows the "Ryu Pa" philosophy.
 Ryu Pa is a Korean term meaning “a river flowing down divided” and denotes progressive change, or development.
 The Club badge therefore uses the ancient "ouroboros" symbol of a dragon eating its tail.
 It represents a continual cycle life, growth, and rebirth. leading to immortality.